Jakobovski/dontbuydell/index.markdown

 # What GPT-3 thinks about Dell?
 I asked GPT-3 what it thinks about Dell laptops.
-Here is what an AI learned from summerizing the internet
+Here is what an AI learned from summarizing the internet

 >Dell laptops are horrible for a number of reasons.
 First, they are extremely overpriced.
 You can easily find a better laptop for the same price from another manufacturer.
 Second, the build quality is very poor.
 The plastic is flimsy and the hinges are known to break easily.
 Third, the customer service is terrible.
 It is very difficult to get in touch with a human being when you have a problem, and even when you do, they are often unhelpful and unprofessional.
 Finally, the laptops themselves are often unreliable.
 They are known to overheat, have screen flickering issues, and randomly shut down.
 >All of these factors combine to make Dell laptops a terrible choice for anyone looking for a new laptop.